 What does getting dental implants involve?

-The process of getting implants requires a number of visits over several months and depends on the patient's goals and the number of implants being placed.
+The process of getting implants requires a number of visits over several months and depends on the patient's goals.

 If you are replacing one or several teeth and do not want something removable for the final result: